AmanagantiTejasri/L1_Cache_Controller/README.md

 * ### Write-back

   The cache uses a write-back policy.
-During a write operation,data is written into the cache block by processor and the dirty bit is set to indicate that the block is modified.
+During a write operation,data is updated in cache block by processor and the dirty bit is set to indicate that the block is modified.

   The modified block is written back to main memory only when it is replaced.